 - Physical therapy to help relieve the symptoms of neuropathy and manage pain.

-- Limiting or stopping alcohol intake, which may be one cause of diabetic neuropathy.
+- We are limiting or stopping alcohol intake, which may be one cause of diabetic neuropathy.
 Alcohol can lead to nerve damage as well.

-- Eating a healthy diet with less sugar that is low in fat, cholesterol, and salt so it's easier on your blood pressure levels if you have hypertension (high blood pressure)that may contribute to neurological disorders such as diabetes mellitus type 2.
-If you don't already have high blood pressure, this will lower your risk for developing it later in life because chronic conditions like these usually worsen over time without treatment.
+- Eating a healthy diet with less sugar and low fat, cholesterol, and salt is easier on your blood pressure levels if you have hypertension (high blood pressure)that may contribute to neurological disorders such as diabetes mellitus type 2.
+If you don't already have high blood pressure, it will lower your risk of developing it later in life because chronic conditions usually worsen over time without treatment.
 This also prevents complications from arising due to uncontrolled high blood sugar.

-- Managing your blood sugar levels is an important step in preventing complications and treating the symptoms of diabetic neuropathy.
-Make sure you check your blood sugar levels daily with a blood glucose monitor.
+- Managing your blood sugar levels is essential in preventing complications and treating the symptoms of diabetic neuropathy.
+Check your blood sugar levels daily with a blood glucose monitor.

-- Eating a diet rich in omega-three fatty acids, which can help prevent neurological disorders like diabetic neuropathy due to helping with blood sugar levels.
+- Eating a diet rich in omega-three fatty acids can help prevent neurological disorders like diabetic neuropathy due to helping with blood sugar levels.

-- The best way to prevent diabetic neuropathy from worsening and lead to complications is to take care of your feet.
-This can be done by using different types of insoles, wearing proper shoes for your condition, and applying foot creams on the areas that are hurting.
+- The best way to prevent diabetic neuropathy from worsening and leading to complications is to take care of your feet.
+You can do this by using different types of insoles, wearing proper shoes for your condition, and applying foot creams to the areas that are hurting.

-To take care of your feet at home you can wear proper shoes for your condition, like diabetic shoes or orthopedic shoes with insoles.
+To care for your feet at home, you can wear proper shoes for your condition, such as diabetic shoes or orthopedic shoes with insoles.

-You can also use foot creams on areas that are hurting to soothe any pain caused by neuropathy.
+You can also use foot creams on hurting areas to soothe any pain caused by neuropathy.
 The last thing you want is to walk around in excruciating pain because of something that could have been prevented!

-If you're planning on being out and about this summer make sure you wear good quality sandals or flip-flops when possible as well as always wearing socks.
-This will help prevent getting a blister which may lead to an infection since we'll be sweating more than normal outdoors too!
+If you're planning on being out and about this summer, make sure you wear good-quality sandals or flip-flops when possible, as well as always wearing socks.
+This will help prevent blisters, which may lead to an infection since we'll be sweating more than normal outdoors, too!

-Don't forget to check your feet daily for for blisters, cuts, bruises, cracked and peeling skin, redness, and swelling.
+Remember to check your feet daily for blisters, cuts, bruises, cracked and peeling skin, redness, and swelling.

 Conclusion